 Do you have back-to-school blues (despite being out of school years ago)?
 You're not alone...

-It's the end of the month and you may find yourself feeling anxious or glum despite no school to go back to and no life changes since June or July.
-The good news is it's not just you, the bad news is, it's common enough; There’s evidence that the return of shorter days as we edge toward winter as well as soon-to-be colder temperatures — can raise anxiety levels among adults.
+It's the end of the month and you may find yourself feeling anxious or glum – pandemic regardless.
+The good news is it's not just you, the bad news is, it's common enough.
+There’s evidence that the return of shorter days as we edge toward winter — as well as soon-to-be colder temperatures — can raise anxiety levels among adults.

 According to Stephen Ferrando, director of psychiatry at Westchester Medical Center, the experience of seasonal depression in the summertime is more of an agitated and anxious depressive state.